Jarlakxen/Scala-Interview-Questions/README.md

 #### General Questions:

 * What did you learn yesterday/this week?
-* Why and How do you started learning Scala?
+* Why and how did you start learning Scala?
 * What excites or interests you about coding in Scala?
 * What is a recent technical challenge you experienced and how did you solve it?
 * Talk about your preferred development environment.
 (OS, Editor or IDE, Tools, etc.)
-* What are you thoughts about the other JVM languages in compared to Scala?
+* What are your thoughts about the other JVM languages compared to Scala?
-* Do you think that the Scala language and community it's mature enough?
+* Do you think that the Scala language and community is mature enough?

 #### Language Questions:

 * What is the difference between a `var`, a `val` and `def`?
 * What is the difference between a `trait` and an `abstract class`?
 * What is the difference between an `object` and a `class`?
-* What is `case class`?
+* What is a `case class`?
 * What is the difference between a Java future and a Scala future?
 * What is the difference between `unapply` and `apply`, when would you use them?
 * What is a companion object?
-* What’s the difference between the following terms and types in Scala: `Nil`, `Null`, `None`, `Nothing`?
+* What is the difference between the following terms and types in Scala: `Nil`, `Null`, `None`, `Nothing`?
 * What is `Unit`?

-#### Functional Questions:
+#### Functional Programming Questions:

-* What is Monad?
+* What is a monad?
-  * Which are the Monad laws?
+  * What are the monad axioms?
-  * Which Scala data types are or it behave like Monads?
+  * What Scala data types are, or behave like, monads?
-  * Which are the basic requirement/s, and the optionals, to conform a Monad?
+  * What are the basic and optional requirement/s to conform a Monad?
 * Explain higher order functions.
-* What is gained using immutable objects?
+* What is gained from using immutable objects?
 * What operations is a for comprehension syntactic sugar for?
-* What is recursion tail?
+* What is tail recursion?
-  * What issue do you have with the tail recursive function in the JVM?
+  * What issues are there with tail recursive functions in the JVM?
-  * How the Scala compiler optimised a tail recursive function?
+  * How does the Scala compiler optimize a tail recursive function?
-  * How do you ensure that compiler optimises the tail recursive function?
+  * How do you ensure that the compiler optimizes the tail recursive function?
 * What is function currying?
 * What are implicit parameters?